 On March 16, 2007, the PRC National People's Congress passed the Enterprise Income Tax Law, and the PRC State Council subsequently issued the Implementation Regulations of the Enterprise Income Tax Law (the "Implementing Regulations").
 The Enterprise Income Tax Law (amended in 2018) and its Implementation Regulations, or the "EIT Law", provides that enterprises established outside of China whose "de facto management bodies" are located in China are considered resident enterprises and are therefore subject to PRC enterprise income tax at the rate of 25% with respect to their income sourced from both within and outside of China.
-The Implementing Regulations defines the term "de facto management body" as a management body hat exercises substantial and overall control and management properties of an enterprise.
+The Implementing Regulations defines the term "de facto management body" as a management body that exercises substantial and overall control and management over the production and operations, personnel, accounting and properties of an enterprise.